 Chicago Mayoral Candidates Work To Solidify Base

-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 Chicago holds a primary election next month as it moves to select a successor to the retiring mayor, Richard Daley.
 It's the most contentious mayoral race in decades and it opens a window on the racial and ethnic divides in one of America's largest and most vibrant cities.
 We begin with NPR's Cheryl Corley.

-35th and King Drive on Chicago's South Side is in a historic black neighborhood called Bronzeville.
+CHERYL CORLEY: 35th and King Drive on Chicago's South Side is in a historic black neighborhood called Bronzeville.
 Walking to his office, community activist Mark Allen says race is a constant in Chicago politics and there's nothing wrong with black Chicagoans backing an African-American for mayor.

-Mr. MARK ALLEN (Activist): Like the late Mayor Washington used to say, every ethnic group whose political power rises up likes to see people come from their community.
+M: Like the late Mayor Washington used to say, every ethnic group whose political power rises up likes to see people come from their community.
 So I don't even understand why it's a big deal that the black community would decide it may be our turn again.

-Waiting for a bus at 35th Street, Muriel Stacker and Maurice Jones had different opinions about the mayoral race.
+CORLEY: Waiting for a bus at 35th Street, Muriel Stacker and Maurice Jones had different opinions about the mayoral race.

-Ms. MURIEL STACKER: Whoever is going to really help people, that's who I'm for, and I don't know who that is at this moment.
+M: Whoever is going to really help people, that's who I'm for, and I don't know who that is at this moment.

-Mr. MAURICE JONES: It's time for a chance to get a black lady to be the next mayor of the city of Chicago.
+M: It's time for a chance to get a black lady to be the next mayor of the city of Chicago.

 CORLEY: Using the 1983 election roadmap, African-American activists held meetings, pressing to find a consensus candidate in hopes of unifying the black vote.
 Carol Moseley Braun emerged as a choice.
 Two other leading black contenders, a congressman and a state legislator, dropped out of the race and offered her their support.
 Harold Lucas heads Chicago's Black Metropolis Convention and Tourism Council.
 He says those three would have split the black vote.

-In Chicago, about five percent of the population is Asian.
+M: In Chicago, about five percent of the population is Asian.
 There's a near equal proportion of blacks, whites and Latinos.

-Mr. OMAR LOPEZ (Chicago Latino Coalition 2011): Five years ago, people were saying that the next mayor was going to be a Hispanic.
+M: Five years ago, people were saying that the next mayor was going to be a Hispanic.

 CORLEY: Omar Lopez, the convener of the Chicago Latino Coalition 2011, says Mayor Daley's retirement announcement came much earlier than expected.

-Mr. LOPEZ: And so at the time, you know, we never said we were going with a Latino, African-American or white.
+M: And so at the time, you know, we never said we were going with a Latino, African-American or white.
 We said we want to look at them.
 We want to see who ends up in the ballot and find out which one would be the best mayor for all of Chicago.

-At Lazos Tacos, a 24-hour restaurant in Chicago's diverse Humboldt Park neighborhood, white patron Chris Hahn says race won't be a factor in his choice for mayor.
+CORLEY: At Lazos Tacos, a 24-hour restaurant in Chicago's diverse Humboldt Park neighborhood, white patron Chris Hahn says race won't be a factor in his choice for mayor.

-Mr. CHRIS HAHN: I'd rather have a candidate, instead of like someone who says, oh, I'm the candidate for this race.
+M: I'd rather have a candidate, instead of like someone who says, oh, I'm the candidate for this race.
 Because then, well, what about everybody else?
 No matter which race they're for, a third or two-thirds of the rest of the city isn't that race.

-Cheryl Corley, NPR News, Chicago.
+CORLEY: Cheryl Corley, NPR News, Chicago.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.